slint-ui/slint/docs/src/content/docs/concepts/development/localization.md

 }
 ```

-## Extract Translatable Strings
+## Extracting Translatable Strings

-Use the `slint-tr-extractor` tool to generate a `.pot` file from `.slint` files.
+Use `slint-tr-extractor` to generate a `.pot` file:
-You can run it like so:

 ```sh
 find -name \*.slint | xargs slint-tr-extractor -o MY_PROJECT.pot
 ```
+This creates a `.pot` file with all strings marked for translation.

 This creates a file called `MY_PROJECT.pot`.
 Replace "MY_PROJECT" with your actual project name.
 To learn how the project name affects the lookup of translations, read the sections below.